botpress/botpress/integrations/trello/readme.md

 - Locate the Trello integration and click on “Enable” or “Configure.”

-- Provide the required API token and workspace ID.
+- Provide the required API token.

 - Save the configuration.

 ## Usage

 Once the integration is enabled, you can start interacting with Trello from your Botpress chatbot.
-The integration offers actions like `createCard`, `updateCard`, `getMember` and `addComment` to manage tasks and users.
+The integration offers actions like `createCard`, `updateCard`, `getMember`, `getBoardMembers` and `addComment` to manage tasks and users.

 For more details and examples, refer to the Botpress and Trello documentation.